boku7/Ninja_UUID_Runner/README.md

 Sektor7 does a better job of explaining it, and I recommend you check out there courses if you'd like to dive deeper: [institute.sektor7.net](https://institute.sektor7.net/)

-This dropper uses the Module Stomping technique described above, in combination with the:
+This dropper uses the Module Stomping technique described above, in combination with these techniques:
-+ Deobfuscates the shellcode payload from UUIDs
++ UUID Obfuscation of the shellcode payload.
-  + The UUID payload helps to decrease the shellcodes entropy, which can help evade some detection methods
+  + The UUID payload helps to decrease the shellcodes entropy, which can help evade some detection methods.
+  + This method also helps prevent some in-memory detections which flag on signatures.
-+ Crawls the in memory list of loaded modules to discover the base addresses of `ntdll.dll` and `kernel32.dll`
++ Crawl the in-memory list of loaded modules to discover the base addresses of `ntdll.dll` and `kernel32.dll`.
-+ Resolves `NTAPI` & `WINAPI` APIs by using a custom implementation of `GetProcAddress()` written in Assembly
++ Resolve `NTAPI` & `WINAPI` APIs by using a custom implementation of `GetProcAddress()` written in Assembly.
-+ HellGate Technique to resolve the Windows System Calls dynamically by reading the memory of `ntdll.dll`
++ HellGate technique to resolve the Windows System Calls dynamically by reading the memory of `ntdll.dll`.
-+ Uses HalosGate Technique to resolve the Windows System Calls if `ntdll.dll` is hooked by AV/EDR
++ HalosGate technique to resolve the Windows System Calls if `ntdll.dll` is hooked by AV/EDR.
-+ Changes the memory protection of the DLL using syscalls
++ Direct Syscalls to changes the memory protection of the DLL which will host the shellcode.
-+ "No New Thread" technique which uses `EnumSystemLocalesA()` to execute the UUID decoded shellcode
++ "No New Thread" technique which uses `EnumSystemLocalesA()` to execute the UUID decoded shellcode.

 ## Walkthrough Example with MSF PopCalc